jlleongarcia/jlleongarcia/content/blog/tinker-iot-microcontrol.md

 date: 2024-09-02T23:20:21+01:00
 draft: false
 tags: ["Tinkering"]
-summary: what Ive learnt while using a ESP32 and a Raspberry Pi Pico W [Microcontrollers]
+summary: What Ive learnt while using a ESP32 and a Raspberry Pi Pico W [Microcontrollers]
 url: 'microcontrollers-setup-101'
 ---